 Yammer – One of the better-known enterprise social network offerings.
 Initially a point solution with a narrow focus, Yammer continues to add functionality attempting to grow beyond just a place for workers to talk about things.
 Yammer is a multi-tenant SaaS offering only.
 The lack of private cloud or on-premise deployment options is a show stopper for companies demanding a higher level of security.

 IGLOO – A Canadian based company offering online communities and social software for business.
 IGLOO stands for “International Governance Leaders and Organizations Online”.
 Multi-tenant SaaS is the only deployment option for SMB and mid-market customers.
 Avg cost is $12/user/month.

 SocialText – a wiki-centric enterprise social software platform.
 Acquired in May 2012 by private equity firm Bedford Funding, Socialtext is available in the cloud or on-premise.
 Avg cost is $9/user/month.

 Top 5 SharePoint Alternatives for Large Enterprise

-MangoApps – MangoApps offers customization and integration for organizations as big as 50,000 users.
+MangoApps – MangoApps intranet collaboration software offers customization and integration for organizations as big as 50,000 users.
 Single-tenant private cloud and on-premise deployments available.
 Offers a 30-day free trial with unlimited users for easy testing and adoption.